Friday, May 1, 2009

 After reading my past piece, When Someone Declines and Returns A Gift You Gave, many coming to Gave That have been wondering about the flip side of such a tricky situation.
 Specifically how to go about saying no to a gift and giving it back?
 Fortunately the answer to that is rather simple, it's when you probe into why a gift should be returned that things can get murky.
 First, tackling the easy part of the dilemma, saying no thank you.

 That really is all you have to to do.
 Most of us know about K.I.S.S. and this is the perfect time to stick to that sage advice... keep it simple and stay away from anything drawn out.
 This shouldn't be a melodrama.
-A quick, I'm sorry but I cannot except this or you're very kind but no thank you is all there is to it.
+A quick, I'm sorry but I cannot accept this or you're very kind but no thank you is all there is to it.
 The need to explain away why you came to this determination is not necessary.
 Stand firm.
 Those who truly care about you will fully understand and move on, as seen in the comments left in our past article.
 It's those who may be showing inklings of a darker nature that will try to manipulate the situation or demand an explanation so that they can counter and show you that you're mistaken and wrong.
 As the classic etiquette book by Vogue states: "The one thing to avoid (when refusing gifts) is indecision.".

 As already mentioned above when to say no can be very gray in nature.
 When in doubt go with your gut feeling.
 Listen to it.
 Unless yours is deeply compromised and has led you down the wrong path in the past (for this professional help might be needed to realign it), let it be your guide.
 According to a number of researchers and the much buzzed The Luck Factor, book author and physiologist Richard Wiseman explains that those who are some of the most successful in life know how to listen to their intuition and instincts.
 If you feel uneasy when presented with a gift and something deep is saying give it back, do just that.
 Declining gifts can be part of setting healthy boundaries in life, for more on this watch this video by one of my favorite YouTuber's, holistic psychotherapist Victoria Lorient-Faibish.